kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 **Most importantly**, I wanted to follow through with a guiding principle: Building things [_responsibly_](https://alistapart.com/article/responsible-javascript-part-1/).
 Although, unsurprisingly, doing so had had a significant impact on my development speed, it had forced me to delineate my motivations:

-- If I had to ship something the soonest possible, unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;What is the rush?
+- If I had to ship something the soonest possible unless it's a matter of life and death, then I probably wasn't solving a unique and hard problem, in which case&mdash;assuming I was still on my day job and had zero debt took on&mdash;What is the rush?
-- And second-guessing from an ethical perspective: Was it even a problem needs solving?
+- And second-guessing from the ethical perspective: Was it even a problem needs solving?
 What will be the second-order consequences if I solved it?
 Could my good intentions have been better directed elsewhere?

+So what follows is everything I'd learned when developing the first project I ever launched called **Sametable** that helps [managing your work in spreadsheets](https://www.sametable.app).
+From implementing favicon to deploying to a cloud platform, I will share extensive code snippets, best practices, lessons, guides, and key resources.
+I hope something here would be useful to you.
+Thanks for reading.

 ## Finding ideas

-I used to lose sleep thinking and remixing thoughts, hoping for an eureka - Until I started to look inward:
+Well, first of all, you need to know what you want to build.
+I used to lose sleep over this; thinking and remixing thoughts, hoping for an eureka &mdash;Until I started to look inward:

 - Build things that solve problems that you encounter and piss you off frequently.
 - Solving the so-called 'pain points' or 'frictions'.
 Go outside, don't stop listening to people and learn from them.
 - Be an expert in your own domain.
-Feel its pain.
+Feel its pains.
+Maybe solve one of them.
 Seems to me lots of founders founded company related to their domain on which they have built their career and social network.

 ## The Stack

 How your stack looks like will depend on how you will render your application.
 Here is a [comprehensive](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#wrapup) discussion about that, but in a nutshell:

-- **Client-side rendering(CSR); SPA; APIs with JSON** This is currently the most common approach in the modern web.
+- **Client-side rendering(CSR); SPA; APIs with JSON** This is perhaps the most popular approach.
 It's great for building interactive web applications.
 But [be aware](https://macwright.org/2020/05/10/spa-fatigue.html) of its downsides and steps to mitigate them.
-This is the approach I took, so we will talk more about this in details.
+This is the approach I took, so we will talk more about this in much details.

 - **Hybrid CSR; Both client-side and server-side rendering(SSR)** With this approach, you still build your SPA.
-But when a user requests your app, for example, the homepage, you would first render the homepage's component into the corresponding static HTML **in your server** before serving it to the user.
-Then once the user's browser parse the HTML, [hydration](https://reactjs.org/docs/react-dom.html#hydrate) will happen so the whole thing becomes a SPA.
+But when a user requests your app, for example, the homepage, you would render the homepage's component into its static HTML **in your server** and serve it to the user.
+Then at the user's browser, [hydration](https://reactjs.org/docs/react-dom.html#hydrate) will happen so the whole thing becomes the intended SPA.

   The main benefits of this approach are that you get good SEO and users can see your stuff sooner(faster 'First Meaningful Paint').
 But there are downsides too.
-Apart from the extra maintainance costs, we have to download the same payload twice- First, the HTML, and second, its Javascript counterpart for 'hydration'.
+Apart from the extra maintainance costs, we will have to download the same payload twice&mdash;First, the HTML, and second, its Javascript counterpart for the 'hydration'.

   The technologies that are adopted for this approach are [NextJs](https://nextjs.org/), [NuxtJs](https://nuxtjs.org/), and [GatsbyJs](https://www.gatsbyjs.org/).

-- **Server-side rendering and sprinkle :sparkles: it with Javascript** This was the old-school way of building on the web!- Render your templates in PHP, then bind events handlers with jQuery.
-This approach might be ill-suited to build the increasingly complex app that businesses have asked for on the web, but some technologies have emerged to elevate this approach:
+- **Server-side rendering and 'sprinkle :sparkles: it with Javascript'** This was the old-school way of building on the web!&mdash;Use PHP to build your templates with data in your server, then bind events handlers to the DOM with jQuery in the browser.
+This approach might have been ill-suited to build the increasingly complex app that businesses have asked for on the web, but some technologies have emerged to warrant a reconsideration:

   - [https://stimulusjs.org/](https://stimulusjs.org/)
   - [https://github.com/turbolinks/turbolinks](https://github.com/turbolinks/turbolinks)
   - [https://github.com/phoenixframework/phoenix_live_view](https://github.com/phoenixframework/phoenix_live_view)
   - For more, check out this [twitter thread](https://mobile.twitter.com/nateberkopec/status/1260602209475198976)

-  To be honest, if I could have been more patient with myself, I would have gone down this path.
-This approach is making a comeback in light of the wretched excess of Javascript in this modern web.
+  To be honest, if I could be more patient with myself, I would have gone down this path.
+This approach is making a comeback in light of the excess of Javascript on this modern web.

-Bottom line is, pick any approach you are already proficient with.
-Be mindful of the associated downsides, and try to mitigate them before shipping it to your users.
+The bottom line is: Pick any approach you are already proficient with.
+But be mindful of the associated downsides, and try to mitigate them before shipping it to your users.

-With that, here is my boring stack:
+With that, here is the boring stack of Sametable:

 ### Front-end